Zinrelo/slate/source/index.html.md

-loyalty_tier_id | string | ID of loyalty level currently assigned to user loyalty_tier_name | string | ID of loyalty level currently assigned to user expiration_schedule | array | Array of expiration schedules
+loyalty_tier_id | string | ID of loyalty level currently assigned to user loyalty_tier_name | string | ID of loyalty level currently assigned to user expiration_schedule | array | Array of expiration schedules referral_code | string | Referral code of the user has_opted_out | boolean | Indicates whether the user has opted out of the loyalty program referrer_email | string | Email address of the friend who has referred the current user

 ### Get User Redemptions